ForamDeepSlice: A High-Accuracy Deep Learning Framework for Foraminifera Species Classification from 2D Micro-CT Slices: Results

 \paragraph{3.
-3D Slice Matching Page} Once the correct species is identified, users may choose to perform 3D slice matching to find the approximate slice orientation of the input image slice within a 3D model.
+3D Slice Matching Page} Alternatively, users may choose to perform 3D slice matching.
 This module treats the input image as a slice from a volumetric micro-CT scan and compares it against a curated database of 3D fossil models.
-The matching process employs a two-stage pipeline: \begin{itemize} \item \textbf{Coarse Matching:} Based on Dice coefficient and Hu moments. \item \textbf{Fine Matching:} Incorporates rotation-invariant analysis using Structural Similarity Index (SSIM)~\citep{zhou_wang_image_2004}, Normalized Cross-Correlation (NCC)~\citep{Lewis_Template_1995}, and Oriented FAST and Rotated BRIEF (ORB) feature matching~\citep{rublee_orb_2011}. \end{itemize} Users can optionally restrict the search to a subset of models based on prior knowledge or hypotheses, enabling targeted exploration.
-The best matching slice can also be visualized in the context of the 3D model using a simplified 3D visualization.
+The matching process employs a two-stage pipeline: \begin{itemize} \item \textbf{Coarse Matching:} Based on Dice coefficient and Hu moments. \item \textbf{Fine Matching:} Incorporates rotation-invariant analysis using SSIM\cite{zhou_wang_image_2004}, NCC\cite{Lewis_Template_1995}, and ORB feature matching\cite{rublee_orb_2011}. \end{itemize} Users can optionally restrict the search to a subset of models based on prior knowledge or hypotheses, enabling targeted exploration.